 Infusions

 You can also make infusions from dried herbs.
 Infusions are made to extract as many minerals as possible from the plant.
 For example, nettle infusion provides a lot of magnesium.
-Good herbs for infusion are nettle, raspberry leaves, red clover, dandelion leaves, and lady's mantle.
+Good herbs for infusion are nettle, raspberry leaf, red clover, dandelion leaves and lady's mantle.

 Liquid extracts